openharmony/docs/en/application-dev/reference/arkui-ts/ts-state-management.md

 setAndProp&lt;S&gt;(propName: string, defaultValue: S): SubscribedAbstractProperty&lt;S&gt;

-Establishes one-way data binding with the given attribute in this **LocalStorage** instance.
-If the given attribute exists, the one-way bound data of the attribute in LocalStorage is returned.
+Works in a way similar to the **prop** API.
+If the given attribute exists in LocalStorage, the one-way bound data of the attribute in LocalStorage is returned.
 If the given attribute does not exist, it is created and initialized with **defaultValue** in LocalStorage, and one-way bound data is returned.
+The value of **defaultValue** must be of the S type and cannot be **undefined** or **null**.

 > **NOTE**
 >